morteng/SF4/VALIDATION.md

 - Use bleach to clean all user input
 - Require CSRF token for all POST requests
 - Implement rate limiting for admin routes
-- Use FlashMessages and FlashCategory enums for consistent error/success messaging